apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

     * `handling-fields` (collect the fields to write from the java object)
     * `manipulating` (custom serializers again, now with the type set and other serializers loaded)

-Afterwards, a completion check runs across all blackboard items to enable the most appropriate error to be shown.
+Afterwards, a completion check runs across all blackboard items to confirm everything has been used and to enable the most appropriate error to be returned to the user if there are any problems.